Vertex Pharmaceuticals (VRTX) Q1 2017 Results - Earnings Call Transcript

 Ian F. Smith - Vertex Pharmaceuticals, Inc.

-And, Stuart, (29:45) opportunity to talk about how we think about guidance going forward, that talking about the price that we're gaining obviously, these are confidential to Stuart's point.
-And so, we are thinking more about helping you understand the revenue line by providing you guidance for the product.
-But then as we look into the future, obviously, we have the potential now as we create more medicines that patients that maybe on KALYDECO may move on to TEZ and IVA, and those patients that once were on ORKAMBI may also move on TEZ and IVA.
+And, Stuart, (29:45) opportunity to talk about how we think about guidance going forward, that talking about the price that we're gaining, obviously, these are confidential, to Stuart's point.
+And so, we are thinking more about helping you understand the revenue line by providing you guidance per product.
+But then as we look into the future, obviously, we have the potential now, as we create more medicines, that patients that may be on KALYDECO may move on to TEZ and IVA, and those patients that once were on ORKAMBI may also move on TEZ and IVA.

-So we're starting to think about how to help you understand our revenue trajectory and other things that's worth discussing here and obviously we'll get some feedback from the Street as well, but what we're thinking about here is providing you kind of total CF revenues.
-So at the end of the day, our objective here is to use all the medicines to treat as many patients as possible, and ultimately that's what (30:40) to treat as many patients as possible, which will translate to a total CF product revenue line.
+So we're starting to think about, how to help you understand our revenue trajectory and other things that worth discussing here and obviously we'll get some feedback from the Street as well, but what we're thinking about here is providing you kind of total CF revenues.
+So at the end of the day, our objective here is to use all the medicines to treat as many patients as possible, and ultimately that's what's important, is treating as many patients as possible, which will translate to a total CF product revenue line.
 And so, we're giving this some thoughts about how we provide guidance in the future as well.

 Ying Huang - Bank of America Merrill Lynch